sourcenetwork/defradb/README.md

 ### Replicator example

-Replicator peering is established in one direction.
-For example, a *nodeA* can be given a *nodeB* to actively send updates to, but *nodeB* won't send updates in return.
-However, nodes broadcast updates of documents over document-specific pubsub topics, therefore *nodeB* while it won't replicate directly to *nodeA*, it will *passively*.
+Replicator peering is targeted: it allows a node to actively send updates to another node.
 Let's go through an example of *nodeA* actively replicating to *nodeB*:

 Start *nodeA*: